All Products

 timeoutSeconds: 10800

-1. Run the following command to query the configurations of the kube-dns Service:
+1. Run the following command to view the configuration details of the kube-dns service:

 kubectl -n kube-system get svc kube-dns -o yaml

-• If the value of the sessionAffinity field is None, skip the following steps.
+• If the sessionAffinity field is set to None, you can skip the following steps.

-• If the value of the sessionAffinity field is ClientIP, perform the following steps.
+• If the sessionAffinity field is set to ClientIP, perform the following steps.

-2. Run the following command to modify the kube-dns Service:
+2. Run the following command to open and edit the service named kube-dns:

 kubectl -n kube-system edit service kube-dns